Drug Offenses in Indiana

 Law enforcement officers frequently overlook constitutional rights in their zeal to fight and win the “war on drugs.”
-If you’re being questioned about or arrested for a drug offense in Indiana, you need to talk to experienced criminal defense attorney Marc Lopez.
+If you are being questioned about or arrested for a drug offense in Indiana, you need to talk to the experienced criminal defense attorneys at the Marc Lopez Law Firm.

 Two Types of Drug Possession

-Indiana Law recognizes two types of drug possession: actual and constructive.
-While both types can land a person in jail, constructive possession of drugs—such as marijuana or cocaine—is much harder for the State of Indiana to prove.
+In Indiana, there are two types of drug possession you can be charged with: actual and constructive.
+While both types of possession can land a person in jail, constructive possession of drugs is much harder for the State to prove.
+So what is the difference?

-Constructive possession is much more complicated, as it usually only comes up when police officers find drugs in a vehicle that is occupied by more than one person.
+Constructive Possession Charges in Indiana are much more complicated for the State of Indiana.
+Constructive possession usually becomes an issue when police find drugs in a home or vehicle occupied by more than one person.
+The Indiana Court of Appeals held that constructive possession “occurs when a person has the intent and capability to maintain dominion and control over the item.”
+Griffin v.
+State, 945 N.E.2d 781, 783 (Ind.
+App.
+2011).
 If drugs are recovered in a common area (such as the trunk)—or if they are found in an area that suggests not all passengers were aware of their presence—law enforcement will use various factors to determine possession.
 These factors include:

 - incriminating statements made by any of the passengers;

 - how close the drugs were to each of the persons in the vehicle;

 - whether the drugs were in plain view of anyone; and

 - whether any personal items were located with the drugs.